Checkroth/strava-runmap/README.md

 Hooks in to Strava API to create a page of all of your historical runs in strava.

+This repository has not yet been published to PyPI.

 ## Requirements

 This plugin requires the pacakges in `requiremnets.txt` to be installed in the pelican implementation that is using this plugin.